-About The Bored of Ed Podcast
+Welcome to The Bored of Ed!

 The US education system is not broken; the inequitable outcomes it produces are part of the design.
 In each episode, Jonathan Santos Silva and Doc Miller interview leaders who are committed to hacking the education system and redesigning it for equity and inclusion.
 Whether you are looking for inspiration, tired of the current reform narrative, or simply interested in honest and courageous dialogue, join The Bored of Ed!